 The beche de mer are called the cucumbers of the sea because they look so much like cucumbers as they lie in the water.
-They range in length from one foot to four feet and from the The girls mature very rapidly in this thickness of your wrist to that of your hot climate.
-The marriageable age is calf.
-They are found upon the coral eefs and are picked off at low tide or obtained by diving down to a depth of from twelve to eighteen feet.
-The fisharmen collect them in sacks and carry them to curing stations, where they are boiled, cleaned and laid in the sun to dry.
-After that they are carried to the smokehouse and smoked for twen-ty-four hours.
-They have now shrunkof late Indian corn.
-A great deal of the work is done by the women, although both women and men work on the plan-tations of the New Guinea company.
-The best products so far have been cotton and tobacco.
-There are several cotton plantations about Astrolabe bay, one of which, near Konstantinhafen, recently produced 13,000 pounds of cot
+They range in length from one foot to four feet and from the thickness of your wrist to that of your calf.
+They are found upon the coral reefs and are picked off at low tide or obtained by diving down to a depth of from twelve to eighteen feet.
+The fish-ermen collect them in sacks and carry them to curing stations, where they are boiled, cleaned and laid in the sun to dry.
+After that they are carried to the smokehouse and smoked for twenty-four hours.
+They have now shrunken to the length of six inches and look like well-cooked Frankfurter sausages people along the Gulf of Papua, and 1, is also found in northern New Guinea.
+The ordinary food of the natives is each village are divided into two class- They are next bagged up and shipped to China.
+The best of them will sell here for \$500 a ton, and the exports SHARK FINS AT \$800 A TON.